getify/foi-lang/formalization-work/Lexical-Grammar-Combinator-Implementation.md

 ```

 This causes every `terminal()` match to push the consumed
 character into `frame.matched` of the innermost named frame.

-The
+`run()`'s result carries `pos`, and `tokenize()` checks it
+against `handle.elementAt(pos)` once the subscription drains.
+`any(...)` succeeds on zero matches, so `Tokens` commits over
+whatever prefix it recognized; the check is what turns a
+short parse into the Note 13 error rather than a silently
-gates in typed-identifier productions (§4, §5) and the
+truncated stream.
+The gates in typed-identifier productions
-`sawNonDigit` accumulator (§4) all read from `f.matched`, so this
+(§4, §5) and the `sawNonDigit` accumulator (§4) all read from
-config is mandatory.
+`f.matched`, so this config is mandatory.

 Memoization is off; the lex grammar is shallow and ordered choice
 rarely backtracks far enough to make it worthwhile.
 (The